Club Adventures Logo

 Day 4: Hoi An

-This morning you’ll get to know Hanoi’s charms on a half-day tour with your leader.
-Discover a captivating city where traditional and modern sit side by side as your leader shares knowledge on the Temple of Literature, an oasis of calm in the heart of town.
-You'll also visit the infamous Hoa Lo Prison, known as the "Hanoi Hilton" which held American POWs.
-Today’s lunch is extra special as you will visit the fantastic KOTO café, a social enterprise that provides hospitality training and experience while empowering at-risk and disadvantaged youth in Vietnam – not to mention a creative menu of food made with local ingredients.
+This morning, you’ll get to know Hanoi on a half-day tour with your leader.
+Discover a captivating city where traditional and modern sit side by side as your leader shares knowledge on the Temple of Literature – an oasis of calm in the heart of town.
+You'll also visit the infamous Hoa Lo Prison, known as the ‘Hanoi Hilton’, which held American POWs.
+Today’s lunch is extra special as you’ll visit the fantastic KOTO cafe – a social enterprise that provides hospitality training and experience to disadvantaged youth in Vietnam and offers a creative menu of Vietnamese dishes made with local ingredients.
 This afternoon you’ll say goodbye to Hanoi and fly south to Danang.
 Drive on to Hoi An and take in views of lush scenery along the way.
-Arrive in Hoi An in the late afternoon and check into your boutique accommodation.
-The rest of the day is yours – maybe make the most of your hotel’s fabulous pool.
+The rest of the day is yours to explore or chill out in the hotel’s pool.

 Day 5: Hoi An